Slovenia was the first country I ever fell in love with.

 Slovenian drivers are far calmer than the ones you’ll find across the border in Italy, so you won’t have to worry about aggressive motorists chasing your down the roads, either!
 My parents decided to drive across Slovenia when they visited a few years ago and found it to be an easy country to do so — the local drivers were courteous, there was plenty of parking and signposts, and the roads were smooth.
 Cars in Slovenia drive on the right-hand side of the road, and as of July 2020, fuel is priced at €1 a litre.

-I usually use Skyscanner for car rentals to find the cheapest rental prices when I travel.
+These days, I use RentalCars.com to find the cheapest car rental prices when I travel.
 In Slovenia, prices for car hire start from €20 a day.

 If you can’t drive, want to save money, or simply don’t want the hassle of renting a car in a new country, the next best option is the bus, which is my personal favourite way to get around Slovenia.